 registered users of Message Manager can obtain them on the day after they are posted by accessing Message Manager, and

-lenders may request a copy of the posted ratios from their lead Fannie Mae regional office (see E-1-03, List of Contacts).
+lenders may request a copy of the posted ratios from their Fannie Mae customer account team.

 Refer to Fannie Mae’s website for information about the buyup and buydown grids.